sqlparser/sqlflow_public/grabit/readme.md

 Specify a database instance that grabit will connect to fetch the metadata that helps SQLFlow make a more precise analysis and get a more accurate result of data lineage, the data lineage results are stored in the `data/json/` directory in a JSON file named with the current timestamp.

-This parameter must be specified if you set `optionType=1` which means the source of SQL script comes from a database.
-Otherwise, it can be leave empty.
+This parameter must be specified if you set `optionType=1`, which means the SQL script source comes from a database.
+Otherwise, it can be left empty.

 - **hostname**

-The IP of the datbase server that connect to.
+The IP of the database server that the grabit connects.

 - **port**

-The port number of the datbase server that connect to.
+The port number of the database server that the grabit connect.

 - **username**